pj-mill/AspNet_WebApi2_AngularJS_QuizApp/README.md

-# QuizApp
+# AspNet_WebApi2_AngularJS_QuizApp
----

 An ASP.NET Web API service that implements a responsive UI using AngularJS &amp; CSS3 transformations.

 ---

-Built using VS2015 Community
+Built using Visual Studio 2015 Community

 ---